Wisdom of the West

 Last time I walked down to that Little Free Library, I had a pile to donate and I wasn’t intending to pick anything up.
 But then there was this.
 “The Wisdom of the West” compiled by Criswell Freeman.
-I opened it and found several pertinent sayings and thought I ought to try to remember them.
-I walked away, then walked back and got the book.
+I opened it and found several pertinent sayings that I ought to try to remember.
+I walked away, then walked back and picked up the book.

 “I would rather live as we do, in a sod house we own, than to rent and have someone boss us around.”